schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 }
 ```

-After we load the functions above we can generate predictions with:
+After we load the functions above we can train a model to classify MNIST with the following code:

 ```R
 mnist <- dataset_mnist()